masc-it/ScrapingMonkey/docs/README.md

 - Load  the web page, a stackoverflow post
 - Get all the dom elements matching the CSS selector .question-hyperlink; refer this target as Target #1
-- Take a screenshot and save it to screen0.png
+- Take a screenshot
 - Run a js code snippet to scroll down the page
-- Take another screenshot and save it to screen1.png
+- Take another screenshot

 In json, it is so defined: